 - Medical conditions like arthritis affect the normal alignment of the bones in your feet

 - Walking barefoot, without socks

 - Standing, walking, or running for long periods

 For those who suffer from foot calluses, there are several ways that you can remove them with relative ease.
 If you’re interested in learning more about these treatments, then read on.

 Get Rid of Calluses with the Baby Foot Exfoliating Peel

-If you want an affordable product that does all the work for you, then try our exfoliating foot peel.
+If you want an affordable, safe callus remover that does all the work for you, then try our exfoliating foot peel.
 Don’t take our word for it.
-Multiple media outlets have picked our peel as their hands-down favorite for effortlessly removing calluses.
+Multiple media outlets have picked our peel as their hands-down favorite for effortlessly get rid of calluses.

 Earlier this year, Good Housekeeping named our peel the “Best Callus Remover for Feet.”
 So what do they love most about the Original Exfoliant Foot Peel?
 That most people see results in just a few days.
 Byrdie also recently included our peel in its list of best callus removers.

 Our scientifically formulated foot peels contain 16 natural extracts that exfoliate and moisturize at the same time.
 Fruit acids, such as glycolic acid and citric acid, penetrate layers of dead skin cells and break down desmosomes, which hold those layers together.
 The salicylic acid, lactic acid and isopropyl then trigger a flaking effect.

 If you’re in the mood to kick your feet up for an hour and watch your calluses disintegrate before your very eyes, our peel won’t disappoint.
 Just slip on the gel-filled booties and bid those loathsome lumps adieu.
 Just don’t forget to try our Moisturizing Foot Mask after your peel to make sure your feet stay hydrated and healthy.